 Dubrovnik city walls are a must-see for any person visiting Dubrovnik.
 However, we suggest you to kill two birds with one stone since Dubrovnik city walls were used as a filming location in almost every season of the series.

-Most popular spots were three forts: Bokar, Lovrijenac and Minčeta.
+Most popular filming spots were three forts: Bokar, Lovrijenac and Minčeta.

 Fort Lovrijenac (the Red Keep)

-Fort Lovrijenac was the place where the Lannisters hosted a tourney on king Jeoffrey’s name day.
-Furthermore, it was a place where Bronn proclaimed his loyalty to Tyrion, where Cersei blackmailed a lot of people, and where schemes and plotting against Tyrells started.
+Fort Lovrijenac – the place where the Lannisters hosted a tourney on king Jeoffrey’s name day.
+Furthermore, this is where Bronn proclaimed his loyalty to Tyrion, where Cersei blackmailed a lot of people, and where schemes and plotting against Tyrells started.

-Because fort Bokar overlooks the Blackwater Bay, it was the place where Tyrion and Varys tried to think of the best strategy to defend King’s Landing in the Battle of Blackwater.
+Since fort Bokar overlooks the Blackwater Bay, this was the place where Tyrion and Varys tried to think of the best strategy to defend King’s Landing in the Battle of Blackwater.
 Moreover, it was featured in the scene where king Tommen had a lovely one-on-one chat with his mother, and it was also where Loras Tyrell was arrested for his “perverse behaviour”.
-Finally, in the last season, it was the spot where Cersei found out that the White Walkers have managed to breach through the Wall.
+Finally, in the last season, on this spot was where Cersei found out that the White Walkers have managed to breach through the Wall.

-Fort Minčeta was used in two scenes.
-The first one was the scene where Daenerys came to the House of Undying to look for her stolen dragons.
-The second one was when Jon Snow was released from prison for killing Daenerys in the final season.
+Fort Minčeta was used in two scenes: 1) Daenerys coming to the House of Undying to look for her stolen dragons.
+2) Jon Snow being released from prison for killing Daenerys in the final season.

-You need a ticket to enter the city walls.
+You need a ticket to enter the Dubrovnik city walls.